isaiah-perumalla/jvmProfilingPitfalls/README.md

 javac compiler converts source to class files which are JVM bytecodes, the JVM starts off Java programs by running a byte code interpreter to executing bytecodes the interpreter itself is a simple stack-based machine.
 While bytecodes are executed by the interpreter, the JVM keeps track of **hot spots** in the code by observing most frequently executed parts of code.
 To acheive maximal performace the code must execute directly on native cpu, to acheive this, parts of of the code identified as **hot spots** is then compiled to machine code by the JIT (just in time compiler).
 The code now running on the cpu is could be significantly different from  the source code that was written as JIT compiler does sophisticated optimizations, based on statistics and trace information gathered while executing the bytecodes.
 The third main component GC manages the allocation and release of heap based memory, this is a not deterministic process which recycles heap memory that is no longer used by the running application.

+### Evaluation of common profilers
+To evaluate common profilers we use a sample program with **known** performance bottlenecks

 ### Safepoints